+A plan of our specific engagements for 2020 outlining the topic of engagement, key stakeholders, timing and the objective of the engagement, is available on our website here.
 We also participate in a number of other Industry hosted Fora, Working Groups and Conferences.

-Customer and Industry Engagement
+Other Customer and Industry Engagement

-In addition to the Stakeholder Engagements referenced above and published on our website, there is significant ongoing bilateral engagement with key Government, regulatory and a number of industry partners including ESBN, GNI, DCCAE, DHPLG, CRU, SEAI, IDA, community groups and Industry Representative Bodies.
-There is ongoing bilateral engagement with individual customers to address customer needs.
-We facilitate customer clinics on a regular basis for anyone looking to connect to the transmission system in Ireland.
-For further information, please contact info@eirgrid.com.
+In addition to the Stakeholder Engagements referenced above which are now published on our website, there is significant ongoing bilateral engagement with key Government, regulatory and a number of industry partners including ESBN, GNI, DCCAE, DHPLG, CRU, SEAI, IDA, community groups and Industry Representative Bodies as well as ongoing bilateral engagement with individual customers to address customer needs.